NIVANorge/Okokyst_oceanography/05_ChlA_difference_0m_vs_5m.md

 ![](05_ChlA_difference_0m_vs_5m_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

 ### Time series of Chl a at 5 m, absolute difference as colour {.tabset}
-  * Coloured/connected dots: Chl a at 5 m
+  * Co loured/connected dots: Chl a at 5 m
   * Blue crosses: Chl a at 0 m

 #### Full y scale